btzr-io/Villain/README.md

 | workerPath       | string | null    | path to libarchive.js `worker-bundle`.                           |
 | allowFullScreen  | bool   | true    | Show full screen button.                                         |
 | autoHideControls | bool   | true    | Auto hide and show toolbar on `hover`, `focus` or `blur` events. |

+## Development

+Run `yarn` command to install the dependencies.

+To start the development run`yarn start`, this will open up `localhost:8080` on your default browser:
+- This uses webpack-dev-server and includes hot-reloading.

+An example archive has been provided to play around inside [`./build/testFile`](https://github.com/btzr-io/Villain/tree/master/build/testFile)
+- A good resource for archives can be found here: https://archive.org/details/comics.
+- Alternative, any compressed folder (zip, rar, tar, etc) with a few images will also do the job.

 ## Credits